berndporr/sound_measurement/README.md

 has such low energy over 10kHz there is probably not much point to it.

-On the other hand lower sampling rates are possible for example 8kHz if only low frequency noise has been measured.
+On the other hand lower sampling rates (fs >= 2kHz) can be used if only low frequency noise has been measured.

 ## Installation